What is the Android operating system?

-The Android operating system was developed by Google, and is based on the Linux kernel user interface.
-It is designed for smartphones and tablet computers, as it is based on direct manipulation (touchscreen).
+The Android operating system was developed by Google and is based on the Linux kernel user interface.
+Designed for smartphones and tablet computers, it allows users to engage with it through a touchscreen interface.
 It was released by Google in 2008 with at-least-annual updates that vary in the time that they come to smartphones depending on model and manufacturer.

 How does the Android operating system work?